NiuGenen/DataMiningProject/README.md

 ### step two

-- Convert 'direction' 'linkid' into integer
-- And store the mapping
+- Convert 'direction' 'linkid' into integer and store the mapping
+- Format 'day' and 'time' into integer
+- Format 'time' into every 5 minutes

 ### step three

+- clean the training data
     - Remove all the data of some linkid, which contains too much unknown
     - Fill the remaining unknown data
         - Using the data from the other time at the same day
         - Using the data from the same time at the other day
         - Average
+- Split train and test data by linkid

 ### step four

+- Combine clean data into one csv
 - Convert into training format

 ---